ddnexus/pagy/README.md

 ## Branches and Pull Requests

-`master` is the latest rubygem-published release (plus documentation-only changes about the current version): you should use it as the base branch for pull requests, because it will not be force-rebased.
+`master` is the latest rubygem-published release (plus changes that don't affect the actual gem behavior, e.g. tests).
+You should use it as the base branch for pull requests, because it will not be force-rebased.

 `dev` is the development branch that is kept rebased on top of `master`, so expect it to be force-rebased (i.e. do not use it as the base for your commits).
 Use `dev` as a preview for trying the new code that will be merged in the next release, but please, don't use it as the base branch for pull requests.